Gas in Turkey: Economics and consumption

-In 2023 Vitaly Yermakov, Senior Research Fellow at the Oxford Institute for Energy Studies wrote: “Until 2022 Gazprom sales to Turkey were subject to oil-indexation, but at the end of 2021 this was replaced by hub indexation.
+In 2023 Vitaly Yermakov, Senior Research Fellow at the Oxford Institute for Energy Studies wrote: "Until 2022 Gazprom sales to Turkey were subject to oil-indexation, but at the end of 2021 this was replaced by hub indexation.
 (Turkey insisted on the change hoping it would receive lower prices, probably in reference to 2020, but has been shocked by the tremendous gas hub price spikes through the end of 2021 and into 2022 and 2023.
 Turkey has since asked Gazprom for a postponement of payments and begged for discounts)."
-He also said that Turkey’s negotiating power with Russia for gas discounts is greater than it was before the 2022 invasion of Ukraine.
+He also said that Turkey's negotiating power with Russia for gas discounts is greater than it was before the 2022 invasion of Ukraine.
 A quarter of Russian gas is paid for in rubles.
-In late 2022 Turkey was reported to have asked Russia for a discount on gas, but prices are expected to remain high until the end of 2024.
+In late 2022 Turkey was reported to have asked Russia for a discount on gas, but prices are expected to remain high until the end of 2024 or 2026, with the 2023 price estimated by Bloomberg at around 500 USD per thousand cubic metres (compared to 300 for Russian sales to China) only slightly falling to 2026.
+In 2024 the Energy Ministry said there were 357 gas-fired power stations in Turkey.

 Subsidies and taxes

 The wholesale gas market is not as competitive in Turkey as it is in the EU: some analysts say that this is because the government does not want to split up the state-owned gas company BOTAŞ, or give other power companies fair use of BOTAŞ' pipelines.
 They say Turkey has not joined the European gas network (ENTSO-G) because joining would require this unbundling.
 BOTAŞ controls over 90% of the natural gas market, and is the gas infrastructure regulator and the only operator of gas transmission.
 Exploration for gas in the Eastern Mediterranean is subsidised, and is a cause of geopolitical tension because of the Cyprus dispute.

 A capacity market (or capacity mechanism) for electricity is payments to make sure that sufficient firm power is available to satisfy peaks in demand, such as late afternoon air conditioning in August.
 Because gas-fired power stations can usually ramp up and down quickly they are one way of ensuring supply at times of peak demand.
-Some other countries also have capacity markets but Turkey’s has been criticised.
+Some other countries also have capacity markets but Turkey's has been criticised.
 The government says the purpose of capacity market payments is to secure national electricity supply.
 However, despite almost all natural gas being imported, some gas-fired power plants received capacity payments in 2021, whereas some non-fossil firm power, such as demand response, could not.
 17 gas-fired power stations were eligible for capacity payments in 2023.